Design-Computing/Design-Computing.github.io/md/week3.md

 ### What have people done before?

+These videos are from the 2020 cohort.
+You can watch them to see the kinds of subjects people picked, and the depth of investigation they went into.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLzHh2dYvM_HkpSmXqlDGIRLPr-a2BWksL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ### But where do you find data?